Mortgage Distress Options Canada (2026)

 Two missed payments, calling lender did not produce a workable plan.
 Get a Licensed Insolvency Trustee assessment immediately.
 A consumer proposal stops collection on unsecured debt, frees cash flow, and gives you breathing room to bring the mortgage current.

 Power of sale notice received.
 You typically have 35 days in Ontario, longer in foreclosure provinces.
-A consumer proposal triggers an automatic stay halting the proceedings.
-Bankruptcy works similarly.
+A consumer proposal or bankruptcy does not stop the lender’s enforcement directly — the stay covers unsecured creditors, not the secured mortgage debt — but eliminating unsecured payments can free up the cash needed to cure arrears inside that window.
 Talk to a trustee within days, not weeks.

 Equity is significant ($100k+) and income is recovering.
 Refinancing at A-lender rates may be feasible.
 If unsecured debt prevents qualification, a consumer proposal first, then refinance after credit recovers, often produces the best outcome.